-The router case preview is shown in Figure 4.
+The router case preview is shown in Figure 5.
 A short description of hardware parts of the router is listed in Table 1, including the links to the chapters with a detailed description.

-Figure 4: Hardware Overview of the Router
+Figure 5: Hardware Overview of the Router

 Item/Caption Туре Description 1 Grounding screw M3 Pay attention to proper grounding; see Chapter 2.4.
 2 PWR IN/OUT 6-pin terminal Power supply, binary input, and binary output interfaces.
-See Chapter 2.4, Chapter 2.5 for more information, Chapter 4.6 for I/O parameters.
+See Chapter 2.4, Chapter 2.5, Chapter 2.6 for more information, Chapter 4.6 for I/O parameters, and Chapter 4.7 for serial interface parameters.
 3 WiFi RP-SMA female Connector for the WiFi antenna; see Chapter 2.2 and Chapter 4.5 for WiFi parameters.
-4 LEDs - Status LED indication; see Chapter 2.6.
-5 RST - Button to reboot the router or to restore the default configuration; see Chapter 2.7.
+4 RS485/RS232 7-pin terminal RS232 & RS485 serial interfaces; see Chapter 2.6.